davyrolink/yamaha-app-homey/README.md

 # Yamaha receiver app for Athom Homey
-I've made some adjustments to create the possibillity to play music from usb,nas and netradio only for personal use.
+I've made some adjustments to the original app to create the possibillity to play music from usb,nas and netradio only for personal use.

 Control your Yamaha network-enabled receiver using the Homey by Athom B.V.